adonisjs/v6-docs/content/docs/views-and-templates/introduction.md

 - [**EdgeJS**](https://edgejs.dev) is a simple, modern, and batteries included template engine created and maintained by the AdonisJS core team for Node.js.
 - [**Pug**](https://pugjs.org) is a template engine heavily influenced by Haml.
 - [**Nunjucks**](https://mozilla.github.io/nunjucks) is a rich feature template engine inspired by Jinja2.

+## Hybrid applications

+AdonisJS is also a great fit for creating hybrid applications that render HTML on the server and then hydrate your JavaScript on the client.
+This approach is popular among developers who want to use `Vue`, `React`, `Svelte`, `Solid`, or others for building interactive user interfaces but still want a full backend stack to handle server-side concerns.

+In this case, AdonisJS provide a first-class support for using [InertiaJS](./introduction.md) to bridge the gap between your frontend and backend.